-1. If you are the person responsible for closing the transaction, you must file Form 1099-S. If a Settlement Statement (HUD-1) prescribed under the Real Estate Settlement Procedures Act of 1974 (RESPA) is used and a person is listed as the settlement agent on the statement, the person responsible for closing the transaction is the person listed as the settlement agent on that statement.
-A HUD-1 includes any amendments, variations, or substitutions that may be prescribed under RESPA if any such form requires disclosure of the transferor and transferee, the application of the proceeds, and the identity of the settlement agent or other person responsible for preparing the form.
+1. If you are the person responsible for closing the transaction, you must file Form 1099-S. If a Closing Disclosure prescribed under the Dodd-Frank Wall Street Reform and

+Consumer Protection Act (Dodd-Frank) is used and a person is listed as the settlement agent on the closing disclosure, the person responsible for closing the transaction is the person listed as the settlement agent on that closing disclosure.
+The Closing Disclosure combines and replaces the HUD-1 Settlement Statement and the final Truth-in-Lending (TIL) statement under the Real Estate Settlement Procedures Act (RESPA) of 1974, as amended, and the Federal Truth in Lending Act, which is contained in title I of the Consumer Credit Protection Act, as amended (15 U.S.C.
+1601).
+The form incorporates the information provided on the Loan Estimate.
+A closing disclosure includes any amendments, variations, or substitutions that may be prescribed under Dodd-Frank if any such form discloses the transferor and transferee, the application of the proceeds, and the identity of the settlement agent or other person responsible for preparing the form.

-If a HUD-1 is not used, or no settlement agent is listed, the person responsible for closing the transaction is the person who prepares the closing statement, including a settlement statement (including a HUD-1) or other written document that identifies the transferor and transferee, reasonably identifies the real estate transferred, and that describes how the proceeds are to be or were disbursed.
+If the closing disclosure is not used, or no settlement agent is listed, the person responsible for closing the transaction is the person who prepares a closing disclosure that identifies the transferor and transferee, reasonably identifies the real estate transferred, and describes how the proceeds are to be or were disbursed.

-If no closing statement is used, or if two or more statements are used, the person responsible for closing the transaction is, in the following order:
+If no closing disclosure is used, or if two or more closing disclosures are used, the person responsible for closing the transaction is, in the following order:

 - a.
-The transferee's attorney who is present at the delivery of either the transferee's note or a significant part of the cash proceeds to the transferor or who prepares or reviews the preparation of the documents transferring legal or equitable ownership; - b.
+The transferee's attorney who is present at the delivery of either the transferee's note or a significant part of the cash proceeds to the transferor or who prepares or reviews the preparation of the documents transferring legal or equitable ownership: - b.
 The transferor's attorney who is present at the delivery of either the transferee's note or a significant part of the cash proceeds to the transferor or who prepares or reviews the preparation of the documents transferring legal or equitable ownership; or - c.
 The disbursing title or escrow company that is most significant in disbursing gross proceeds.